 Tracking conversions without a “Thank you” page can work two ways:

 Additionally, your file hosting may offer a download counter.

 Let’s see how good is your Analytics game.
 Let me know in the comments which micro conversions are you tracking on your business website and why.

 There are dozens, if not hundreds of on-site conversions.
 In a way, your most important conversions – purchases, enquiries – are not that important at all.
 Of course, you need to know the profitability of your website to acknowledge there are issues, but micro conversions help you identify these issues.

 If all you know is that your website is breaking even, the best you can do is guess the cause.
 And the most common solution is to build a new website, continuing the vicious cycle.

 But if you know that you’re selling less, and you know that your Google Ads visitors spend less than 5 seconds on your website, and you know that only 1% of people click through to a product from search results, you have a very good foundation to make educated choices.

-But remember, getting reliable data for any goals can be time-consuming.
+But remember, getting reliable data for any goal can be time-consuming.
 Some will work with historical data from Analytics, but goals like custom events can’t take advantage of existing data.
 The sooner you start measuring, the better.

-Originally published Jun 23, 2020 1:21:44 PM, updated June 15 2021.
+Originally published Jun 23, 2020 1:21:44 PM, updated June 30 2023.